eladiocs/scrum-poker/README.md

 ### React

 > **Note:** The styles from `index.css` will interfere with the component's styles.
-> Comment out or remove the content of the `index.css` if you can.
+Remove its content if you can.
+> If not, you will have to figure out how to make styles not collision.

-Replace your `App.tsx` with (again, replace only if this is new project just created):
+Replace your `App.tsx` with:
+> **Note:** Replace your files only if you have just created a new project.
+If not, you will have to figure out how to add it in.

 ```tsx
 import { useEffect, useRef, useState } from 'react'